wolfgang-302/fluids/README.md

-It is possible to pretty print the properties:
+It is possible to pretty print the result:

 ```python